 You can request copies of your personal information in a useful electronic format.
-This ensures that electronic transfer to another data controller may take place without difficulty.
+This ensures that electronic transfer to another data

+General Data Protection Regulation, Article 17(3)(b) controller may take place without difficulty.
 The right to data portability only applies in specific circumstances.
 It applies when: